Shibin-Abraham/telegram-bot/README.md

 ## Commands 📜
 - `/start`: Welcome message and introduction to the bot.
 - `/generate`: Prompts the user to input a URL or text for QR code generation.
-- `/help`: Displays a list of available commands.
-- `/source`: Links to the GitHub repository for code and contributions.
+- `/getCode`: Links to the GitHub repository for code and contributions.

 ## Installation 🛠